10 Natural Ways to Get Rid of Headaches

 2. Essential Oils

-Essential oils are powerful headache remedies which can treat the root cause of pain.
+Essential oils are powerful headache remedies that can treat the root cause of pain.
 Calming and pain relieving properties of lavender and peppermint oil are excellent choices to provide headache relief.
-Lavender oil has been used in a variety of healing purposes including to stabilize mood, relieve hypertension and treat symptoms of anxiety amongst many more.
-Once case study showed that the inhalation of lavender oil for 15 minutes was an effective treatment for relieving headache symptoms.
+Lavender oil has been used for a variety of healing purposes including stabilizing mood, relieving hypertension, and treating symptoms of anxiety amongst many more.
+One case study showed that the inhalation of lavender oil for 15 minutes was an effective treatment for relieving headache symptoms.
 (4)

 The effects of peppermint oil provide a cool and long lasting effect on the skin.
 This essential plant oil has been shown to alleviate headache suffering by inhibiting the smooth muscle contractions and increasing the flow of blood beneath the skin when applied to the forehead (5).
 This muscle-relaxing effect combined with the cool tingling of peppermint oil naturally inhibits the triggers of headaches.